Port Angeles Attractions: Unforgettable things to do on your Port Angeles vacation, plus recommended nearby activities on the Olympic Peninsula.

 3506 Camp Hayden Road, Port Angeles, WA 98363

 Hours: Every Day, 8-8.
-Camping and lots and day-use activities
+Camping and lots of day-use activities

 Just 20 minutes west of downtown, this Port Angeles attraction includes surroundings typical of rugged Pacific Northwest shorelines.
 At this spot where Salt Creek empties into the Strait of Juan de Fuca, a wide sandy beach which gently slopes out to deeper water provides a perfect play area for both children and adults.
 Kayakers love the area, and the water is uncharacteristically warm on sunny days, at least until the waters deepen.